'A subscription to the Society is the greatest investment a writer can make.' Philip Pullman

 The Defamation Act came into law in 2013.
 Unfortunately, only England and Wales adopted all of the improvements to libel law included in the Act - Scotland enacted only a few and Northern Ireland none at all.

 We now have an opportunity to press for reform in Scotland.
 The Scottish Law Commission has written and recommended a draft bill, and we need to put pressure on the Government to agree and adopt it.
+The Scottish Government consulted on reforming the law in early 2019, and will report back later in the year.

 We are supporting Scottish PEN's campaign to reform Scottish defamation law.
 You can find out more here.